 Weight Loss and Diet Articles

-MyNetDiary nutrition and dieting advisor Katherine Isacks, MPS, RD, CDE answers common diet and weight loss questions in the Community Forum.
-One of all-time-favorites in the Forum is the Ask a Dietitian topic, where Katherine answered dozens and dozens of member questions.
+MyNetDiary nutrition and dieting advisor Katherine Isacks, MPS, RDN, CDE answers common diet and weight loss questions in the Community Forum.
+One of all-time-favorites in the Forum is the Ask a Dietitian topic, where Katherine answered hundreds of member questions.